How do you tell the difference between Annie and Archie?

 Do the bells bother the falcons?

-I sometimes hear people call Alden a “tiercel”.
+I sometimes hear people call Archie a “tiercel”.
 What does that mean?

 Tiercel is a term used for a male raptor.
 It is derived from the Latin word for “third” because male Falcons are about one-third smaller than females.
 You can find a whole Falcon glossary here!